MMesbahU/Weggis/Files/rationale.md

 Interestingly, selection seems to act on different genes and variants within FADS in these populations.

 Selection acting on FADS genes in Inuit was estimated to start 20k years ago, possibly predating the split between the ancestors of Inuit and Native Americans.
+Studies have also reported high allele frequency for some of these FADS variants in Latin American populations.

 *HYPOTHESIS*